sabitalizade/resizable-rc-drawer/README.md

 ## Description

-The `rc-drawer-resizable` library is an extension of the popular `rc-drawer` library with added functionality for resizable drawers. `rc-drawer` is a widely used library for creating customizable and responsive drawers in web applications.
-With `rc-drawer-resizable`, users can resize the drawers dynamically, providing enhanced flexibility and usability.
+The resizable-rc-drawer library is an extension of the popular `rc-drawer` library with added functionality for resizable drawers. `rc-drawer` is a widely used library for creating customizable and responsive drawers in web applications.
+With resizable-rc-drawer, users can resize the drawers dynamically, providing enhanced flexibility and usability.

 ## Installation